rcortx/javascript-debugger-tester/README.md

 debug("~print this line~1~", "~print this line~2~", "~print this line~3~", console.log, 17, 16, 15, "--3", add, "--1", funct_divide_by_3, console.log)

 OUTPUT:

 ~print this line~1~

 ~print this line~2~

 ~print this line~3~

 16

+debug(funct1, funct2, funct3, funct4);

+Execute funct1; Execute funct2 while passing return value of funct1 as arguments; Execute funct3 while passing return value of funct2 as arguments; Execute funct4 while passing return value of funct3 as arguments;

+debug(funct1, "--0", funct2, "--0" funct3, "--0", funct4)

+Execute funct1 with no arguments; Execute funct2 with no arguments; Execute funct3 with no arguments; Execute funct4 with no arguments;